dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

 (RAG) artifacts within `InstructLab`.
 The proposed changes introduce new commands and options for the embedding ingestion and RAG-based chat pipelines:

-* A new `ilab rag` command group, feature gated behind a `ILAB_DEV_PREVIEW` environment variable.
+* A new `ilab rag` command group, feature gated behind a `ILAB_ENABLE_EXPERIMENTAL` environment variable.
+  * The application will exit with an error message if used without feature flag being set to `1`.
-* A new `ilab rag` sub-command  group to process customer documentation.
+* A new `ilab rag` sub-command  group to process user documentation.
   * Either from knowledge taxonomy or from actual user documents.
 * A new `ilab rag` sub-command to generate and ingest embeddings from pre-processed documents into a configured vector store.
 * An option to enhance the chat pipeline by using the stored embeddings to augment the context of conversations, improving relevance and accuracy.